Favignana

-Favignana (Faugnana) is a comune including three islands (Favignana, Marettimo and Levanzo) of the Aegadian Islands, southern Italy.
+Favignana (Faugnana) is a comune (municipality) including three islands (Favignana, Marettimo and Levanzo) of the Aegadian Islands in the Province of Trapani in the autonomous island region of Sicily in southern Italy.
+It has 4,540 inhabitants.

 It is situated approximately 18 km west of the coast of Sicily, between Trapani and Marsala, the coastal area where the Stagnone Lagoon and the international airport of Trapani, are sited.